tomit4/vue_presentation/README.md

 prior to the component loading.
 Other times, the Developer might wish to ensure a certain function cleans up some data (like localStorage or cookies) prior to or after a component loads, or is "mounted".
-Here is a diagram of the entire LifeCycle Method of a Vue component from Vue's official documentation:
+Here is a diagram of the entire LifeCycle Method of a Vue component from Vue's [official documentation on the subject](https://vuejs.org/guide/essentials/lifecycle.html):

 <div align="center">
     <img src="https://raw.githubusercontent.com/tomit4/vue_presentation/main/assets/vue_lifecycle_hooks.png"/>
 </div>

-As this is a simple introduction to Vue, I won't be covering each lifecycle hook in detail, and rather will leave you with the [specific documentation](https://vuejs.org/guide/essentials/lifecycle.html).
+As this is a simple introduction to Vue, I won't be covering each lifecycle hook in detaial.
 I will, however, provide you with a brief demonstration of Vue's `onMounted()` LifeCycle method, which, according to the [official docs](https://vuejs.org/api/composition-api-lifecycle.html#onmounted), is typically used for performing side effects that need access to the component's rendered DOM.

 In the following demonstration, I'll be using a fake REST API called [jsonplaceholder](https://jsonplaceholder.typicode.com/) to bring in some fake data about users and render it on the page.